 - Preheat the broiler, and place rack 4-5 inches from the heat.
 Place sandwiches on a cookie sheet – or in gratin dishes for serving - and spoon about 1/2 cup of the béchamel sauce on top of each sandwich, letting it run down the sides.

-- Sprinkle the 4 sandwiches with the remaining 1/2 cup Gruyère cheese.
+- Sprinkle the four (4) sandwiches with the remaining 1/2 cup Gruyère cheese.

-- Slide the sandwiches under the broiler and remove when golden brown on top.
+- Slide the sandwiches under the broiler and remove them when golden brown on top.
 Serve immediately.
-Steamed asparagus or a salad makes a nice side.
+Steamed asparagus or a salad makes an excellent side.